Creating Secure Test Data

 It’s a little more work than a simple environment copy, but it does achieve the goal of putting no data into your non-production environment that has value.

-The information in this article is confidential and proprietary to SAP and may not be disclosed without the permission of SAP.
-Except for your obligation to protect confidential information, this article is not subject to your license agreement or any other service or subscription agreement with SAP.
-SAP has no obligation to include any functionality or pursue any course of business outlined in this presentation or any related document, or to develop or release any functionality mentioned therein.
+The content presented herein represents the opinion of the author and does not necessarily represent the formal policy or practices of SAP.
+This presentation is not subject to your license agreement or any other service or subscription agreement with SAP.
+SAP has no obligation to pursue any course of business outlined in this presentation or any related document, or to develop or release any functionality mentioned therein.

-This article, or any related document and SAP’s strategy and possible future developments, products and or platforms directions and functionality are all subject to change and may be changed by SAP at any time for any reason without notice.
-The information in this article is not a commitment, promise or legal obligation to deliver any material, code or functionality.
-This article is provided without a warranty of any kind, either express or implied, including but not limited to, the implied warranties of merchantability, fitness for a particular purpose, or non-infringement.
-This article is for informational purposes and may not be incorporated into a contract.
-SAP assumes no responsibility for errors or omissions in this article.
+This presentation, or any related document and SAP’s strategy and possible future developments, products and or platforms directions and functionality are all subject to change and may be changed by SAP at any time for any reason without notice.
+The information in this presentation is not a commitment, promise or legal obligation to deliver any material, code or functionality.
+This presentation is provided without a warranty of any kind, either express or implied, including but not limited to, the implied warranties of merchantability, fitness for a particular purpose, or non-infringement.
+This presentation is for informational purposes and may not be incorporated into a contract.
+SAP assumes no responsibility for errors or omissions in this presentation, except if such damages were caused by SAP’s intentional or gross negligence.